sirdantheawesome/Peak-Social-server/README.md

 ## The Brief

-- Small groups of 3-4 (in this case 3)
+- Small groups of 3-4 (in this case 3).
-- 1 week to create
+- 1 week to create.
-- Fullstack using MERN stack
+- Fullstack using MERN stack.

-## Concept
+## Approach

 The Idea for the Peak Social Media was to mimic popular social media sites and implement a lot of the core funtionality.
 The twist we decided to put in was to incorporate points which you gain for interacting on the site and other users.